 Whales are found worldwide, in all oceans and adjoining seas, as well as certain lakes and river systems.
 Toothed whales eat fish, octopus, squid, and crustaceans like shrimp.
 Baleen whales eat krill (tiny shrimplike creatures) and zooplankton (tiny animals), strained from huge seawater.
 Gray whales suck up mud from the ocean floor and strain out the small worms and crustaceans that live there.

 AT THE ZOO

-The San Diego Zoo does not have whales in its collection.
+The San Diego Zoo does not have whales in its care.